Welcome to our Thrive Architect review.

 Adding a full-width background might not seem like a big deal, but you won’t find this feature on all page builders.

-The key setting here is the “Stretch to fit screen width” as it allows you to have a full-width background no matter what WordPress theme you’re using.
+The key setting here is the “Content covers entire screen width” as it allows you to have a full-width background no matter what WordPress theme you’re using.

 There are a couple more settings that I’ve used to create this background.
 First, I’ve added an image as a base layer and then I’ve applied a solid color layer on top.
 This helps when you want to start adding text like the heading below.